mmuratarat/mmuratarat.github.io/_posts/2019-01-17-implementing-padding-schemes-of-tensorflow-in-python.md

 comments: true
 ---

-We don’t have to manually calculate the dimension (the spatial size) of the output, but it’s a good idea to do so to keep a mental account of how our inputs are being transformed at each step.
-We can compute the spatial size on each dimension (width/height/depth).
+While using convolutional neural network, we don’t have to manually calculate the dimension (the spatial size) of the output(s), but it’s a good idea to do so to keep a mental account of how our inputs are being transformed at each step.
+We can compute the spatial size on each dimension (width/height/depth(channel)).

 1. The input volume size ($W_{1}$ and $H_{1}$, generally they are equal and $D_{1}$)
 3. Number of filters ($K)$